 Rural Physician Shortages

 Decades ago, country doctors were a commonplace, but shifting demographics and economics have made them a scarcity in the 21st century.
-AMSA’s report stresses the need for primary care physicians in rural areas.
-“Small towns around the country face the loss of their medical services because they have no doctors to run their clinics,” the report says.
+Physician shortages are expected to be the most severe in rural communities across the US.
+Many small towns around the country face the entire loss of their health services because they have no doctors to run their clinics.

 Inner-City Physician Shortages